ros-navigation/navigation2/nav2_route/README.md

 |-----------------------|---------------------------------------------------------------------|
 | weight                | Relative scoring weight (1.0)                                       |
 | speed_tag             | Graph metadata key to look for % speed limits (speed_limit)         |

+#### `DynamicEdgesScorer`

+This edge scoring plugin will score based on the requested values from a 3rd party application via a service interface.
+It can set dynamically any cost for any edge and also be used to close and reopen particular edges if they are blocked, in use by other robots, or otherwise temporarily non-traversible.

 #### `TimeScorer`